Click on any thumbnails to see a larger picture:

 Eucryphia x hillieri 'Winton'

 An evergreen hybrid between E. lucida and E. moorei, raised by chance at Hillier Nurseries of Winchester and rarely offered for sale.
 Resembling E. lucida in flower with beautiful cup-shaped white flowers in late summer, though more like E. moorei in leaf with pinnate foliage composed of narrow leaflets, but fewer in number.
-For a sunny sheltered place with cool roots.
+For a sunny position.

 Eucryphia x nymansensis 'Nymansay'